 Rex's boundless creativity reached a higher level in September of 2013 with the release of his artist album Fake the Magic.
 It’s unique creative vision spawned a remix project that saw five other producers remix tracks with the same open-minded take on electronic dance music.
 In an era where true creativity in electronic dance music has become harder-to-find than ever before, Rex Riot's ability to find a unique edge that blends pop and dance allows him to excel.
 From performing at the inaugural Trillectro Festival, to being covered by the likes of VICE, Complex, the Washington City Paper, Red Bull and other brands and press outlets, his sound has found a tremendous level of mainstream respect.

 Constant success and professional progression have been a constant of late in Rex Riot’s career.
 A favorite of OWSLA signee David Heartbreak, he’s had tracks featured on his October 2013 OWSLA “Nest” free release More Acid, as well as Heartbreak’s 2012 released Incredible Hulk EP (an exclusive through MTV Hive).
 As well, in Winter 2012, “Head Vice”– a collaboration with artist Silent Killer – was selected by Nintendo for their online and on-screen advertising campaign for the Wii U gaming system.
 Furthermore, Riot's own free EP release Feed The FUPA! coined the term "Future Bootyhouse" as a genre.
-Always looking ahead, 2014 sees Rex Riot as a producer preparing to expand his vision even further, with an EP scheduled for release titled Don’t Feel Bad Ever.
+Always looking ahead, 2014 sees Rex Riot as a producer preparing to expand his vision even further, with a multitude of scheduled releases for the year.

 With the launch of the Wii U game system in late 2012, Nintendo chose "Head Vice", my collaboration with Silent Killer, for their North American advertising campaign, landing the song on TV's, movie theaters, and computer screens across the nation and beyond.
 Watch the ad to your left, and listen to the full track below.